Projects per year

 His research interests are in the training of translators and interpreters and in the synergies between practice, research and training, as well as in the impact of new technologies on the T&I professions.
 His 2016 monograph, Training 21st century translators and interpreters: At the crossroads of practice, research and pedagogy deals with these topics.

-He is a member of the editorial board of The Interpreters' Newsletter, the first academic journal on Interpreting Studies, as well as of Interpreting and Society.
+He is a member of the international editorial board of The Interpreters' Newsletter, the first academic journal on Interpreting Studies, and of Interpreting and Society.

 He served on the NAATI Technical Reference and Advisory Committee (Australia) from 2016 to 2021.

-Before joining Macquarie University, Marc worked at Monash University for 12 years in Translation and Interpreting Studies.
+Before joining Macquarie University in 2020, Marc worked for 12 years in Interpreting and Translation Studies at Monash University.

 Research interests